Zed-Bailey/Tradeinator/readme.md

 Spectre.Console is used to pretty print options to the console

 ## Tradeinator.Dashboard
-A blazor server web application built with the FluentUI UI Kit.
+A blazor server web application built with the Microsofts Fluent UI.

-Provides a dashboard showing account balances, trades and more
+Will provides a dashboard showing account balances, trades and more

 ## Tradeinator.EventTester
 A Terminal GUI program to connect to the exchange and easily send test events